Snap-Engineering-Academy-2022/gitsetup/README.md

-# Add your files to Git + Make your first branch!
+# Create A Git Repo + Create your first branch on a Shared Repo

-## ➡️ Adding Files to Your Own Git Repo
+## ➡️ Create Your Own Git Repo
 - Sign up for a GitHub account (free student account for extra perks)
 - On Github.com, create a new repo
 - Then in the terminal,  navigate to the folder that contains your current files.
 Once there, initiate your git repo: